somasis/musl-wiki/alternatives.md

 - [Toybox]
 - [Busybox]
 - [Heirloom Project]
-- [Utilities Chest] - a set of unix utilities written to be simple and small
+- [Utilities Chest] - a set of Unix utilities written to be simple and small
 - [picobsd]
 - [obase] Port of OpenBSD userland to Linux
-- [noXCUse] New Open XCU Simple Edition; or, No Excuse for bloat and brokenness: a set of unix utilities developed by musl's author.
+- [noXCUse] New Open XCU Simple Edition; or, No Excuse for bloat and brokenness: a set of Unix utilities developed by musl's author.
-- [pikhq-coreutils] a (small) set of unix utilities.
+- [pikhq-coreutils] a (small) set of Unix utilities.
-- [hardcore-utils] a (small) set of unix utilities.
+- [hardcore-utils] a (small) set of Unix utilities.
-- [sbase] portable set of suckless unix utilities
+- [sbase] portable set of suckless Unix utilities
-- [ubase] linux-specific set of suckless unix utilities (util-linux replacement)
+- [ubase] Linux-specific set of suckless Unix utilities (util-linux replacement)
-- [lazy-utils] a (small) set of unix utilities to complement toybox
+- [lazy-utils] a (small) set of Unix utilities to complement toybox
 - [usul] From the main developer of sbase. non-POSIX tabular Unix utilities.
 - [lit cave] Has a lot of lightweight replacement programs, including a troff implementation, utilities using framebuffer and a C compiler.
-- [elks] The elks tarball includes a collection ("elkscmd") of very lightweight standard unix programs, taken from minix and other sources.
+- [elks] The elks tarball includes a collection ("elkscmd") of very lightweight standard Unix programs, taken from Minix and other sources.
 Also includes lightweight man alternative (bugfixed version is included in hardcore-utils).
-- [Skarnet software] Various utilities.
+- [skarnet software] Various utilities.
 - [Bizarre Sources] Init replacement and other small programs.

 [Toybox]: http://landley.net/toybox